hashicorp/vault/website/source/docs/auth/aws-ec2.html.md

 ```

 ## API
-### /auth/aws-ec2/config/client
+### /auth/aws/config/client
 #### POST
 <dl class="api">
   <dt>Description</dt>
   <dd>
-    Configures the credentials required to perform API calls to AWS.
+    Configures the credentials required to perform API calls to AWS as well as
-    The instance identity document fetched from the PKCS#7 signature
+    custom endpoints to talk to AWS APIs.
+The instance identity document
-    will provide the EC2 instance ID.
-The credentials configured using
+    fetched from the PKCS#7 signature will provide the EC2 instance ID.
+The
-    this endpoint will be used to query the status of the instances via
+    credentials configured using this endpoint will be used to query the status
-    DescribeInstances API.
-If static credentials are not provided using
+    of the instances via DescribeInstances API.
+If static credentials are not
-    this endpoint, then the credentials will be retrieved from the
+    provided using this endpoint, then the credentials will be retrieved from
-    environment variables `AWS_ACCESS_KEY`, `AWS_SECRET_KEY` and `AWS_REGION`
+    the environment variables `AWS_ACCESS_KEY`, `AWS_SECRET_KEY` and
-    respectively.
+    `AWS_REGION` respectively.
 If the credentials are still not found and if the
     backend is configured on an EC2 instance with metadata querying
     capabilities, the credentials are fetched automatically.
   </dd>